zhenxun-zhuang/SGDOL/README.md

 Here you will find the SGDOL algorithm equipped with the Follow-The-Regularized-Leader-Proximal online learning algorithm.

-To use this optimization method, you basically do what you should do with AdaGrad, Adam, etc. Specifically, first import it by:
+To use this optimization method, basically do what you normally do with AdaGrad, Adam, etc. Specifically, first import it by:

 ```
 from sgdol import SGDOL